amitbrown21/OneTab-Media/chrome-extension/README.md

-# Media Tab Manager - Chrome Extension
+# OneTab Media - Chrome Extension

 A Chrome extension that ensures only one tab can play audio/video at a time.
 When you start playing media in a new tab, it automatically pauses media in all other tabs.